Call Today For Gum Disease Treatment & Keep Your Smile Healthy From The Gums Up!952-679-1365

 We already mentioned the most common signs of gum disease – bleeding, sore, or tender gums – but you might also experience:

 Nothing at all?
 Yes.
 Nothing at all.
 Gum disease, or periodontal disease, frequently goes undetected until it becomes severe.
-To catch it early, be sure to see Dr. Weddell at least twice a year for your dental cleanings and dental exams.
+To catch it early, be sure to see Dr. Weddell at least twice a year for your teeth cleanings and dental exams.